 - Parents/carers will be advised to seek the advice of a medical practitioner.
 When the staff are concerned about a child’s condition deteriorating, emergency medical advice will be sought.

-- Parents/carers will be informed by a written health warning notice displayed on the entrance doors if there is any infection such as scabies, worms, hand, foot and mouth or childhood infectious diseases which may affect other children or family.
+- Parents/carers will be informed by a written health warning notice displayed on the entrance doors if there is any outbreak of infection such as scabies, worms, hand, foot and mouth or childhood infectious diseases which may affect other children or family.

 - The Health Protection Agency guidance on infection control exclusion periods will be followed.